fredericbonnet/helena/docs/pages/helena-dialect/commands/coroutine.md

   - ✅ should interrupt the body with `OK` code
   - ✅ should return passed value

-- `tailcall`

-  - ✅ should interrupt the body with `OK` code
-  - ✅ should return passed value

 - `yield`

   - ✅ should interrupt the body with `OK` code